-To date, we have completed the re-design of our products and are shipping these products into the European market.
-Certain of our products will not be re-designed.
+To date, we have completed the re-design of our products and begun shipping the majority to the European market.
+Certain of the re-designed product have yet to launch into the European market although we anticipate that most of these products will be ready for launch during fiscal 2007.
+Additionally, certain of our products will not be re-designed.
 Accordingly, sales into the European market may be negatively impacted and our results of operations could suffer.
 Our outsourced manufacturers may hold us responsible for the cost of purchased components that have become obsolete as a result of our re-design efforts.
 To the extent that we cannot manage these potential exposures to our current estimates, our results of operations could be negatively impacted.
 In addition, because this has essentially become a worldwide issue for all electronics manufacturers who wish to sell into the European market, we have seen increased lead times for compliant components because of the increased demand.
 This is an issue that is not unique to ClearOne, but also applies to many manufacturers exporting products to the European Union.